-Minister of Foreign Affairs and International Development Jean-Marc Ayrault attended the Foreign Affairs Council in Brussels on March 14.
+Jean-Marc Ayrault, Minister of Foreign Affairs and International Development, will take part in the Foreign Affairs Council on April 3 in Luxembourg.

 The debates will mainly focus on the following points:

 - Syria: The ministers will take stock of developments in the situation following the negotiations in Geneva led by Staffan de Mistura, UN Special Envoy for Syria.
 This meeting will notably focus on preparing for the ministerial conference on the future of Syria and the region due to take place on April 5 in Brussels, in which Jean-Marc Ayrault will take part;

 - Yemen: The ministers will discuss the humanitarian situation, which is extremely troubling, as well as UN efforts to promote dialogue;